s33d1ing/PS2EXE/README.md

 ### GUI mode output formatting:

-Per default in powershell outputs of commandlets are formatted line per line (as an array of strings).
+Per default in powerShell outputs of commandlets are formatted line per line (as an array of strings).
 When your command generates 10 lines of output and you use GUI output, 10 message boxes will appear each awaiting for an OK.
 To prevent this pipe your commandto the comandlet Out-String.
 This will convert the output to one string array with 10 lines, all output will be shown in one message box (for example: dir C:\ | Out-String).

 ### Config files: